FOREX-Dollar gains vs yen on weak Japan data; focus on Ukraine

 * Unrest in Ukraine likely to limit safe-haven yen’s losses

-* Status quo favours continued range trading for USD-strategist (Updates with late New York prices)
+* Status quo favours continued range trading for USD-strategist (Recasts, adds comments, updates prices, changes byline, dateline; previous TOKYO)

 By Gertrude Chavez-Dreyfuss